 I couldn’t figure out why I was thanking him, but I meant it.

 Really, I could just as easily have said sorry.
 For the ways I’d used him too—not only for his all-seeing gaze but for those many metaphorical free lunches, for the drama in which I’d participated to postpone tackling the creative and financial obstacles impeding me today.

 But thanking him felt right.
 I was grateful for the window in which he’d gotten past himself to honor our connection, ten years ago and then again in this last week.
 I was grateful for the lessons I’d learned from his presence and absence, his generosity and parsimony.

 I had told him I loved him on that rainy night, and knew as I marched across the park that this would always be true.
 But it was also true that I no longer desired him—that our dance had ended, at least for now, and that this was perhaps the saddest and most frustrating fact of them all.

 I had never stopped wanting R, not even after amassing incontrovertible evidence that he wouldn’t come correct.
-I had not stopped wanting him even after I knew, as he’d demonstrated that Saturday, that he viewed himself as a delicate flower whose ecosystem was woefully endangered by my rough-trade Rosmania.
+I had not stopped wanting him even after I knew, as he’d demonstrated again, that he viewed himself as a delicate flower whose ecosystem was woefully endangered by my rough-trade Rosmania.

 I had never stopped feeling like that sexy trashy girl who deserved to be toyed and trifled with, fucked and discarded, sidelined and backdoored.
 He had never stopped treated me like her, either.